p-conrad/modbus-mqtt-adapter/README.md

 configuration file (`config.py`) to reflect your setup.
 You may then run the script from the command line with `./main.py [PARAMETERS]`.
 Use `./main.py --help` to get an overview of the available settings.

+# License

+Contents of this repository are licensed under the [MIT license](LICENSE).